 - 1/2- inch (~4 g) fresh ginger, peeled and thinly sliced

-- 2-3 black tea bags or sub 2 – 4 tsp loose leaf black tea, (See Note 1) Depending on brand, tea bags/leaves vary in strength
+- 3 black tea bags or sub 3 tsp loose leaf black tea, depending on brand, tea bags/leaves vary in strength (See Note 1)

 - Medium (1-2 Quart) Saucepan – preferably nonstick

-- Heat a small/medium (1-2 qt) saucepan over high heat.
+- Heat a medium saucepan over high heat.
 Add water, cinnamon stick, cloves, cardamom pods, black peppercorns, fennel seeds (if using), and ginger.
 (See Note 2) Bring to a boil and add the tea bags or leaves.

-- Reduce the heat to medium/medium-low and simmer gently for 7-10 minutes, depending on how strong you’d like the tea and spices.
+- Reduce the heat to medium-low and simmer gently for 7-10 minutes, depending on how strong you’d like the tea and spices.
 It will turn a deep burgundy color and reduce slightly.

-- Add milk and sugar and stir to mix.
-Raise the heat to high (or allow the milk to come to a boil on its own).
-Once the milk comes to a boil, lower the heat to medium and allow it to simmer for another 5 minutes.
+- Add milk and sugar and stir.
+Raise the heat to high (or allow the milk to come to a boil on its own, as I do on any given day).
+Reduce the heat to medium and simmer for another 5 minutes.

-- When ready to serve, raise the heat to high and allow it to come to a rolling boil for a minute or so, depending on how 'cooked' you like the milk.
+- When ready to serve, raise the heat to high and allow it to come to a rolling boil for 1-2 minutes, depending on how 'cooked' you like the milk.
 (See Note 3) If you’d like, use a ladle to aerate the chai to deepen the flavor and make it creamier.

-- Pour into cups through a strainer and add more sweetener, if needed.
+- Pour into cups through a strainer and add more sweetener, if desired.